-Washington Rental Lease Agreements
+Washington Rental Lease Agreement Templates

 What is a Washington Lease Agreement?

-A Washington Lease Agreement is a legal document that includes all necessary terms for a landlord to rent a property to a tenant in the state of Washington.
-Given the importance of selecting an optimal tenant, landlords are strongly suggested to use rental application forms during the process of vetting prospective tenants.
+A Washington Lease Agreement is a form used for locking tenant(s) into an obligation to rent a property for a specified length of time (typically one (1) year).
+Given the importance of selecting an optimal tenant, landlords are strongly suggested to require tenants to complete a rental application prior to allowing them to sign a lease.

 When is Rent Due?

 Washington law does not require rent to be paid on a certain date/time.
 Instead, the rental contract should clearly state how and when tenants should pay rent to the landlord to avoid misunderstandings.
 There is also no state statute on grace periods.

 Emergency (§ 59.18.150(5)): Landlords have the right to enter rented units in the event of an actual emergency.

 Non-Emergency (§ 59.18.150(6)): Landlords have to provide tenants with at least two (1) days’ written notice prior to showing the unit to potential tenants, and two (2) days’ notice for all other purposes.

 - Fire Protection & Evacuation (§ 59.18.060(12)(a)): Landlords must provide written notice to all tenants that contains fire safety and protection information relevant to the rental.
 The notice must include the fact that the rental dwelling is equipped with a smoke detection device, as is required by state law.
 The written notice must also disclose a number of specific matters, as outlined by § 59.18.060(12)(a), unless the rental is a single-family residence.

 - Lead Paint Disclosure: In cases where a landlord of a rental property constructed before 1978 knows of any lead paint hazards in the property, it is their legal duty to inform tenants of these hazards.
 Landlords are also required to supply tenants with a copy of the pamphlet, Protect Your Family From Lead in Your Home.